Special counsel Jack Smith issues revised indictment in Trump election case

 “PERSECUTION OF A POLITICAL OPPONENT!” he wrote in all capital letters in a separate post.

-In a later missive, he referenced a 2022 decision from the Biden Justice Department that bars political appointees in the agency from participating in an election-related activities within 60 days of an upcoming vote.
+In a later missive, he referenced a 2022 decision from the Biden Justice Department that bars political appointees in the agency from participating in election-related activities within 60 days of an upcoming vote.

 “It is DOJ policy that the Department of Justice should not take any action that will influence an election within 60 days of that election — but they just have taken such action,” Trump alleged, referencing the early-voting date in some states, instead of the official November 5 election day.